 Pharmaceutical companies have been working feverishly to develop new treatments.
 Many doctors and patients are not comfortable trying some of these new medications.
 Moderate to severe patients could be doing more harm than good without drug intervention.
-Patients need to be their own advocates and educate themselves to make the best choice.
-The most reliable source is the National Psoriasis Foundation .
+Patients need to be their own advocates and educate themselves to make a informed decision.
+The most reliable source of information these days is the National Psoriasis Foundation .

 Models strive to be perfect for the camera lens.
 One runway model that won’t let her skin disease deter her from being photographed is Joleen Obie Trail.
 Joleen was diagnosed at 18 with a mild case of psoriasis appearing on her elbows and knees.
 She was able to continue her career in modeling by having the make-up artist cover her spots.
-Later on in her career, at the age of 32, her psoriasis became severe because she “caught a virus from a very stressful job.”
-She also had a run-in with IBS (Irritable Bowel Syndrome) so had to avoid foods with gluten.
+Later on in her career, at the age of 32, her psoriasis became severe because she “caught a serious cold from a very stressful situation” causing her to flare.
+She also had a run-in with IBS (Irritable Bowel Syndrome) so she had to avoid foods with gluten.

 I asked Joleen, “What are you doing to help your psoriasis?”

-She responded, “I don’t have many nightshades; only chili.
+She responded, “I try to avoid nightshades.
 I only had tomatoes twice this year.
 I reckon that helped.
 I avoid eggplant and peppers.
 I will occasionally have potatoes.
-I try and follow the Dr. Pagano Diet.
+I try and follow the Dr. Pagano’s Diet.
 I use Dovobet, but only on my elbows and just tar and coconut oil on my legs.
-The Dr. Pagano Diet is so strict and difficult to follow.
-I like the concept and I eat brown rice instead of white.
+The Pagano Diet is so strict and difficult to follow.
+I like the concept of his diet and I eat brown rice instead of white rice.
 Spelt pasta instead of wheat.
 I do things that I like that make my body happy, such as yoga, swimming, and walking!

 Next I asked, “What advice would you like to share with other psoriasis patients?”

-Joleen: I think the most important thing is to get on top of it as soon as possible.
+Joleen: I think the most important thing is to be proactive as soon as possible.
 I encourage others to buy the book Dr Pagano’s, “Healing Psoriasis.”
-Be proactive join a support group and do something about it!
+Join a support group and educate yourself about psoriasis.
 Magnesium baths with lavender oil are wonderful and soothing.
 I’ve used acupuncture and Chinese herbs.
 Oregano oil and a good foundation to cover it when needed!
 Just stay on top of it and don’t let it get the best of you.
 Life is meant to be enjoyed!